cyypherus/haven/README.md

 > - Accessibility
 > - Video or gif support
 > - Rotation
-> - Robust effects like blur and shadow
+> - Robust effects like blurs or complex shadows
 > - A stable, mature library which will rarely have bugs

 # Quick Start